YottaDB/YDBDoc/ProgGuide/commands.rst

 Example:

 .. parsed-literal::
-   GTM>ZMESSAGE 150373850:"x"
+   YDB>ZMESSAGE 150373850:"x"
    %GTM-E-GVUNDEF, Undefined local variable: x

 This ZMESSAGE command supplies the substitution text for the message.

-YottaDB/GT.M treats its own odd-numbered conditions as "successful."
-YottaDB/GT.M handles successful conditions by displaying the associated message and continuing execution.
-YottaDB/GT.M treats its own even-numbered conditions as failures.
-YottaDB/GT.M handles failure conditions by storing the error information in $ZSTATUS and XECUTEing $ETRAP or $ZTRAP In Direct Mode, YottaDB/GT.M only reports failure conditions to the principal device and does not XECUTE $ETRAP or $ZTRAP or set $ZSTATUS; if $PRINCIPAL is in CENABLE mode, YottaDB/GT.M sends it Informational messages which are not errors but a form of success.
-System service errors do not follow the YottaDB/GT.M odd/even pattern.
+YottaDB treats its own odd-numbered conditions as "successful."
+YottaDB handles successful conditions by displaying the associated message and continuing execution.
+YottaDB treats its own even-numbered conditions as failures.
+YottaDB handles failure conditions by storing the error information in $ZSTATUS and XECUTEing $ETRAP or $ZTRAP In Direct Mode, YottaDB only reports failure conditions to the principal device and does not XECUTE $ETRAP or $ZTRAP or set $ZSTATUS; if $PRINCIPAL is in CENABLE mode, YottaDB sends it Informational messages which are not errors but a form of success.
+System service errors do not follow the YottaDB odd/even pattern.

 ---------------------
 ZPrint